mattdy/MMM-Tesla/README.md

 ## Map

 In order to enable the `map` field, you must first have created a Google Maps API key from the [Google Maps Developer Platform](https://developers.google.com/maps/documentation/maps-static/overview).
 This is easy to do, and comes with ~100,000 free calls per month.
 Once you have created the API key, you must enable the "Maps Static API".
-Once you have done this, add the `map` field your configuration, which will show a non-interactive map of the vehicles location.
+Once you have done this, add the API key to your configuration and add the `map` field to your list of items.
+This will show a non-interactive map of the vehicles location.
 The size of this map can be configured with the `mapZoom`,`mapWidth` and `mapHeight` configuration options.
 Note that you will not be able to zoom or move the map with touch/mouse functionality.

 ## Credits

 - Thanks to [Justyn](https://github.com/justynr) for creating the location, version, state, speed, heading & map fields
 - Thanks to [Adrian](https://github.com/f00d4tehg0dz) for the [original version](https://github.com/f00d4tehg0dz/MMM-TeslaFi)
 - Big thanks to [aduyng](https://github.com/aduyng) for their [TeslaStatus](https://github.com/aduyng/MMM-TeslaStatus) module used as a template!

-## Using the module